-Docker with its container based platform makes it very easy and also allows highly portable workloads.
-Docker containers have the flexibility running on a developer’s laptop, a physical machine, a virtual machine, a virtual machine in a data center, on cloud providers, on premise providers, or an amalgam of all the mentioned environments until now.
+Docker with its container-based platform makes it very easy and also allows highly portable workloads.
+Docker containers have the flexibility running on a developer’s laptop, a physical machine, a virtual machine, a virtual machine in a data center, on cloud providers, on-premise providers, or an amalgam of all the mentioned environments until now.
 Dynamically managing the workloads is very easy with the Docker’s portability and light weighted nature.
 It also makes it every easy to scale up or to tear down applications and services, as and how the business dictates it to.

 As discussed in the above sections that Docker is lightweight, along with it, it is lightning fast as well.
-It provides viable, cost-effective alternative to its counterparts as like the hypervisor based virtual machines.
+It provides viable, cost-effective alternative to its counterparts as like the hypervisor-based virtual machines.
 This enables than you can consume more on these resources and at the same time achieve the business goals as well.
-It is very much recommended for high density environments and also for the small / medium deployments where there is always more to be done with fewer resources.
+It is very much recommended for high-density environments and also for the small/medium deployments where there is always more to be done with fewer resources.

-Images form the basic building blocks in the context of Docker and Containers are built from these images.
+Images from the basic building blocks in the context of Docker and Containers are built from these images.
 We can understand Images to be templates with the required configurations of applications and then containers are just copies of these images.
-Images are always maintained and organized in layered manner.
+Images are always maintained and organized in a layered manner.
 Each and every change in an image is added as a layer on top of it.

 With the basic understanding of what Docker Images and Docker Containers are, let us now try to understand what Docker registries are all about.
 Docker registry can be understood as a repository of all Docker images.
 Using this super cool feature named Docker registry, we can build and share images amongst peers and colleagues of your team.
 Docker registries can be either Public or Private as well.
 If you Docker registry is public, then it means that all your images can be accessible by the Docker hub users.
-Docker registry which are Private in nature are nothing less than GIT, we can build images locally and commit it them to push it to Docker Hub.
+Docker registry which is Private in nature is nothing less than GIT, we can build images locally and commit it them to push it to Docker Hub.

 A Docker Container can be understood as the actual execution environment for Docker as such.
 As explained earlier, Docker containers are created out of Docker images.
 You can configure all the required applications with the required configuration in a container and commit it to make a golden image out of it.
 We can then build more containers from it as we like.
 Two or more containers may be linked together to form a tiered application architecture, fulfilling business needs and requirements.
 Docker containers can be started or stopped, committed or terminated altogether – but a point to remember here is that if a docker container is terminated without being committed, all the changes made to that specific Docker container will be lost forever.